 Tech influencers help CIOs and PMs navigate IT vendors’ teeming terrain by analyzing the strengths and weaknesses of key industry participants and figuring out the market leaders.

 It’s not always the best technology that wins; sometimes, even if you yield a stronger product than every other business in the industry, some businesses might just promote their product better.
 In this case, your product wouldn’t even be heard of.
 In the realm of IT, being second-best doesn’t always work out.
 Big IT leaders stay at the top of their games.

 There’s a reason why everyone knows about Windows, but an ordinary end-user wouldn’t have probably heard of OS2, although the two started quite similarly.
 Perhaps OS2 was controversially more functional at the beginning than its counterpart.
 Microsoft didn’t out-engineer the folks at IBM.
 It simply out-marketed them.

-The multiverse of influencer marketing –which houses technology influencing too– is so varied that it’s quite difficult to point out different types of influencers in the business.
-There are various kinds of influencers with different authorities and reach, and not all of them fall into six neatly designed categories.
+The multiverse of influencer marketing –which houses technology influencing, too– is so varied that it’s quite difficult to point out different types of influencers in the business.
+There are various kinds of influencers with different authority and reach, and not all of them fall into six neatly designed categories.
 Nonetheless, product leaders should consider these six classifications as a referential point of view.

 While it’s crucial to include analyst firms in your squad, they aren’t the only influencers.
 An important class of these influencers often overlooked is the “innovators” and “early adopters.”